Deeptiman/go-cache-kubernetes/README.md

  <p><b>3.
 Deploying MongoDB ReplicaSet as a Kubernetes StatefulSet</b><p>
 Kubernetes provides a feature that will allow us to create a stateful application in the cluster.
 There will be a storage class and services running under the cluster that will allow the databases to connect with services and store records in their persistent database.

- - **MongoDB StorageClass**
- This will create the StorageClass that will be used for the storage
+ - **MongoDB StorageClass** will create the StorageClass that will be used for the storage
 <table class="table table-striped table-bordered">
 <tbody>
 <tr>